gilesbowkett/syrinx/readme.md

 ## weird spec/lib design

-I wanted to experiment with the design style shown in the Destroy All Software ['Sucks/Rocks'](https://www.destroyallsoftware.com/screencasts/catalog/sucks-rocks-1-the-rails-app) series of screencasts.
+I want to experiment with the design style shown in the Destroy All Software ['Sucks/Rocks'](https://www.destroyallsoftware.com/screencasts/catalog/sucks-rocks-1-the-rails-app) series of screencasts.
 Since this app is in part a design experiment, it's going to have some quirks.
 Also, it's not exactly the style in